garrandall/popular-music-data/tracks/so-many-ways-the-braxtons.md

 Let me count the ways

 In so many ways I can love you (hey)
-So many ways I can love you (ooh oh oh oh)
+So many ways I can love you (oh oh oh oh)
 In so many ways I can blow your mind
 I can blow your mind (sh, sh)
 In so many ways I can love you (shh, oh)
-I can love you (ooh oh oh oh)
+I can love you (oh oh oh oh)
 In so many ways (all right)
 Show you a real good time (woo)
 Count the ways (let me count the ways)

 In so many ways I can love you (oh oh oh oh oh)
-Ooh oh oh oh
+Oh oh oh oh
 In so many ways I can blow your mind (shh, yeah)
 I can blow your mind
 In so many ways I can love you (need a way)
-Oh, I can love you right (ooh oh oh oh)
+Oh, I can love you right (oh oh oh oh)
 In so many ways
 Show you a real good time (show you a real good time, it's going down) Count the ways (let me count the ways)